RTSH: Communist period

 A similar ideological battle took place on the television spectrum.
 The neighbouring TV signals of Italian RAI and Yugoslav RTV Titograd were particularly affected.
 During the 1960s, RAI was received in Tirana in decent quality.
 As time passed, the signal was strengthened by RTSH at Mount Dajti transmitter site only to broadcast the day's main news bulletin (TG1), films, and children's programmes.
 It is observed that in the news program, reports containing music concerts and papal activities, or even regular commercial spots were jammed.
 A similar phenomenon occurred with RTV Titograd's frequencies.

+To counter the growing trend of watching Italian television, Albanian television began broadcasting soccer matches on Italian television RAI at the end of 1973, and the evening news on Italian television RAI in 1974.
+But it would block out images of the Pope or the President of the United States, as well as demonstrations involving the leaders of other countries, leaving only the sound.The locally produced Albanian news program would then be broadcast later.

 After the fall of the communist system, Albania's TV frequencies started to be filled by a variety of Western broadcasters: from RAI to CNN International.

 The former grounds of the headquarters of Radio Tirana.

 Radio Tirana is widely seen as a symbol representing Albanian culture in the world.
 Through its educational, cultural, and informative programs broadcast nationally and internationally, Radio Tirana has played a major role in the transmission of Albanian people's cultural values.
 The station served as the first academy of Albanian literal language as in its archive can be found interesting historical artefacts such as a speech made by Fan Stilian Noli or the voice of Albanian arts' ambassador, Alexander Moissi.
 Furthermore, it served as a venue on which emerging Albanian artists first showcased their talents later becoming icons.
 The voices of Tefta Tashko-Koço, Marije Kraja, Kristaq Koço, Viktori Xhaçka and many others were first heard in the station's studios.
 In addition, Albanian personalities such as renowned actor Reshat Arbana, singer Vaçe Zela and Dr. Sulçebeg hosted the most popular programs.